 Mobile Phone and Wifi access times for Campers:

-Juniors: are allowed mobile phones but can only use them during rest period (from 13:00-14:00).
-During this time, Junior campers will also have access to a secure Wifi network.
+Rookies: are allowed mobile phones but can only use them during rest period (from 13:00-14:00).
+During this time, the campers will also have access to a secure Wifi network.
 For the rest of the day mobile phones are turned off and locked in the safe of each camper’s room.

 Champions: are allowed mobile phones but can only use them during rest period (from 13:00-14:00).
 During this time, Champion campers will also have access to a secure Wifi network.
 For the rest of the day mobile phones are turned off and locked in the safe of each camper’s room.